Even at $950 per Share, Costco's Stock May Still be a Bargain

 FCF (2024) = $6.6 billion

-Figure 6 shows that membership fee revenue has grown at an average annual rate of 6.7% since 2009.
-Retail sales tend to track membership growth.
+Is that reasonable?
+I think so.
+Membership fee revenue has grown at an average annual rate of 6.7% since 2009, with retail sales tracking membership growth.
 While U.S. warehouse saturation may slow domestic growth, international expansion remains a viable engine.

 Figure 6.
 Membership Fee Revenue ($ billions), 2009–2024